Men of Good Will: Structure and themes

 Structurally, Men of Good Will is a roman-fleuve—a long work across several volumes with continuation of plot and related characters that may mean it forms a single novel.
 It has been described as a novel cycle or novel sequence, and as a novel, by different writers.
-Its full extent, at 2,000,000 words, across 7,892 pages, 779 chapters and 27 volumes, means it has been described as one of the longest novels ever written—sometimes the single longest.
+Its full extent, at over 2,100,000 words, across 7,386 pages, 827 chapters and 28 volumes, means it has been described as one of the longest novels ever written—sometimes the single longest.

 Men of Good Will and particularly certain portions of it—Encyclopædia Britannica picks out the victory parade at the end of World War I—are emblematic of Romain's philosophy of unanimism, characterised by an interest in the collective rather than individuals.
 In the preface, Romains says that the ideas behind it can be traced to his very first work, La vie unanime, published in 1904.
 This emphasis on group spirit is, writes Harry Bergholz, partly why Men of Good Will jumps from character to character as much as it does, rather than following one thread.
 While characters do recur, their stories may be told discontinuously.
 Bergholz gives the example of Françoise Mailleul, whose birth is the subject of a chapter in volume 9 but who doesn't feature again, apart from brief reappearances in volumes 13 and 18, until her marriage to Jallez in volume 26.
 Rather than telling the story of a few people, Romains' aim is "to paint a complete picture of our twentieth century civilization, in all its aspects, human and inhuman, social as well as psychological".
 Plot threads, too, are begun, recursively interrupted, and returned to later, sometimes several volumes on.
 This cross-volume inter-cutting presses the reader to take the work as a whole, since plots are not always resolved within single volumes, which therefore cannot be fully understood without reference to the others.

 In all, there are approximately 40 main characters but counts of the full cast vary widely, from 600 total through 1,000 to 1,600.
 The characters are listed at the beginning of volume 25 (Le Tapis magique).
 They cover all walks of life, both in terms of class and occupation, as part of attempting to depict society as a whole, though the poor are underrepresented and the bulk of the novel relates to the middle classes.
 Other themes of the book include marriage and friendship, the internal deviance of outwardly respectable families, Oedipal issues in father-son relationships (literal and metaphorical), Freemasonry, crime, sexual perversion, and the potential—or lack of it—for goodwill, suitably applied, to avoid collective failures such as wars.
 War and the struggle for peace are continuing themes throughout.
 The first and last volumes each feature a group of schoolchildren being lectured on the dangers of war.
 Jallez and Jerphanion are preoccupied with these considerations, and two volumes are dedicated to the Battle of Verdun, a key point in the narrative.